legalize-dev/legalize-nl/nl/BWBV0006309.md

 6. In the event of vacancies in both positions, the Supervisory Authority shall temporarily assume responsibility for the management and direction of the General Secretariat.

-7. In the event of any of the circumstances described in paragraphs 4 through 6 above, the General Secretariat shall promptly invite member countries or territories of the Union to nominate candidates to the General Secretariat.
+7. In the event of any of the circumstances described in paragraphs 4 through 6 above, the General Secretariat shall promptly invite member countries and territories of the Union to nominate candidates to the General Secretariat.
 As an exception to the rule in paragraph 1 above, the Council shall hold the election for the position or positions involved from among the candidates nominated, at the first meeting held by the Council after the date on which the vacancy occurs.
 The term of office of the official elected in this manner shall run for the duration of the interval until the next Congress, which shall not be taken into account for the purposes of reelection under paragraph 1 above.

 8. The procedure established in the preceding paragraph shall not apply to vacancies occurring after the last regular meeting of the Council in the interval between two consecutive Congresses.